31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Trick Art Pia Nikko is a trick art theme park.
 It is an art museum where visitors can see, touch, and take pictures, and there are various tricks inside the museum.
 Visitors can enjoy mysterious artworks that use the optical illusion of the human eye to depict two-dimensional objects in three-dimensional forms.

-The attraction is that not only can you look at them, but you can also take interesting pictures with them, so both children and adults can play together.
+Not only can you look at them, but you can also take funny photos with the artworks, so both children and adults can enjoy it together.

 Kotoku Farm